Applying for a Scholarship

 You’ll really benefit from having a copy of your current high school transcript (grades 9 and up) on hand, and the info from your parents FAFSA if they have that (but you can start without this).
-Having the name and contact information for your recommender, and your parents email address, will also prove helpful.
+Having the name and contact information for your school counselor and your parents email address will also prove helpful.

 Is it true that some colleges will match an ACAF/Dollars for Scholars award?

 The 2022 year ACAF/Dollars for Scholars Scholarship Application will be open early November 2022, through early February, 2023.

-The 2020 application to the Allegany County Area Foundation Dollars for Scholars scholarship program will go live on November 1, 2020.
-The deadline for application submission will be early January 31, 2021.
+The 2021 application to the Allegany County Area Foundation Dollars for Scholars scholarship program will go live on November 1, 2021.
+The deadline for application submission will be February 6, 2022.
 The application can be found at the link below.
 Once it’s open in the fall, CLICK on the Students & Parents tab and then on the CLICK to LOGIN in the center of the page to start the application.
-ACAF manages around 35 scholarship programs.
+ACAF manages around 45 scholarship programs.
 The online application system will identify those for which you may qualify – so you need only complete the one application.

 Contact ACAF if you have questions about the process.